-THEO 995 Directed Research in Theology 1 to 3 hours
+THEO 995 Directed Research in Theology

 Designed for the advanced student in good standing who has demonstrated an ability to work independently.
 The student will work with the instructor in developing a proposal for guided research in a specified area of theology.